 Nikon Z 50mm f1.8 S Lens Review

-With the new Z mount, Nikon has approached modern lens design with a clean slate and a new philosophy – make great lenses that can be used in any situation.
+With the Z mount, Nikon has approached modern lens design with a clean slate and a new philosophy – make great lenses that can be used in any situation.
 Video, portrait, landscape, or street.
 From what I can tell, they nailed it.

 The lack of great, somewhat affordable lenses like this Z 50mm f1.8 S was one of the big reasons I moved over to Fujifilm with APS-C a few years ago.
-For those f1.4 lenses that were smaller, lighter and performed better than many of the full-frame f1.8 counterparts but were also significantly less expensive than the good Sony lenses.
+For those f1.4 lenses that were smaller, lighter, and performed better than many of the full-frame f1.8 counterparts but were also significantly less expensive than the good Sony lenses.

 Where does this lens sit in the grand scheme of things?